Sunday, June 30, 2024

 - The Stalwart Companion includes expanded rules and options.
 This is available as a google doc or as a PWYW download on DrivethruRPG.

-- The World of Stalwart includes setting material, characters, and adventures set in the game's default setting.
-This is a free resource with regular updates.
+- The World of Stalwart Volume I includes setting material, characters, and adventures set in the game's default setting.

 - The Stalwart Age is a (semi-retired) blog that has significant background set in the world of the game (albeit using the rules for the Stalwart Age RPG).
 Much of this will eventually be adapted to the Stalwart Companion and the World of Stalwart resources.
 This blog also has the full text of the Doc Stalwart novel, set in the game world.
 However, a print edition of that book is also available, for those who prefer that.
 I also re-released as a PWYW download.